NetApp/santricity/roles/nar_santricity_management/README.md

 Role Variables
 --------------
+**Note that when values are specified below, they indicate the default value.**

     # Web Services Embedded information
     eseries_subnet:                    # Network subnet to search for the storage system specified in CIDR form.
 Example: 192.168.1.0/24
     eseries_system_serial:             # Storage system serial number.
 Be sure to quote if the serial is all numbers and begins with zero.
 (This is located on a label at the top-left towards the front on the device)